Mr. Bungle: Post-breakup events (2000–2019)

 After the dissolution of Mr. Bungle, the members went on to numerous different projects.
-Mike Patton co-founded the record label Ipecac Recordings and is involved with several other ventures, including various works with composer John Zorn, and most notably the bands Fantômas, Tomahawk, and Peeping Tom.
-In 2004, he was called upon by Icelandic singer-songwriter Björk to provide vocal work on her album Medúlla.
+Patton co-founded the record label Ipecac Recordings and is involved with several other ventures, including various works with composer John Zorn and the bands Fantômas, Tomahawk, and Peeping Tom.
+In 2004, Björk called upon him to provide vocal work on her album Medúlla.
 He acted in the motion picture Firecracker, narrated the film Bunraku, and did voice work in the movie I Am Legend, performing the screams and howls of the infected humans.
 He also did zombie and other character voices in the game Left 4 Dead (as well as the growls for the anger core in the game Portal).
-Additionally, in 2009 and 2010 Patton embarked on a world tour with Faith No More after they reunited.
-Trey Spruance is involved with various bands, including Secret Chiefs 3 and Faxed Head.
-Trevor Dunn joined Patton in Fantômas and Tomahawk as well as forming his own jazz band, Trevor Dunn's Trio Convulsant; he also occasionally played bass with Secret Chiefs 3.
-Danny Heifetz's projects included playing with Secret Chiefs 3 and in a country/punk band called Dieselhed; he now resides in Sydney, and plays in outfits such as The Exiles, The Tango Saloon and The Fantastic Terrific Munkle.
-Clinton McKinnon also played with Secret Chiefs 3.
+In 2009 and 2010, Patton embarked on a world tour with Faith No More after it reunited.
+Spruance is involved with various bands, including Secret Chiefs 3 and Faxed Head.
+Dunn joined Patton in Fantômas and Tomahawk, and formed a jazz band, Trevor Dunn's Trio Convulsant; he also occasionally played bass with Secret Chiefs 3.
+Heifetz's projects included playing with Secret Chiefs 3 and in the country/punk band Dieselhed; he now resides in Sydney, and plays in outfits such as The Exiles, The Tango Saloon and The Fantastic Terrific Munkle.
+McKinnon also played with Secret Chiefs 3.
 In 2002, he moved to Melbourne, Australia, after getting into a relationship with an Australian woman he met at a 2000 Mr. Bungle concert in Sydney.
 Following his move to Melbourne, he went on to play with The Ribbon Device and Umläut.